Accessibility Quick Links

 - Sharing for nonaffiliates to market to you

 Companies related by common ownership or control.
 They can be financial and nonfinancial companies.
-Our affiliates include companies with the CIBC or Atlantic Trust name and include the following financial companies:
+Our affiliates include companies with the CIBC name and also include the following financial companies:

 Companies not related by common ownership or control.
 They can be financial and nonfinancial companies.

-- CIBC does not share with nonaffiliates so they can market to you
+- CIBC Bank USA does not share with nonaffiliates so they can market to you

 A formal agreement between nonaffiliated financial companies that together market financial products or services to you.